grantwest/mockable/README.md

 end
 ```

-Configure your test environment (config/test.exs) to delegate function calls to your mock:
+Configure the test environment (config/test.exs) to delegate function calls to the mock:

 ```elixir
 config :mockable, [